snudurupati/azure-databricks-workshop/ReadMe2.md

 6. Working with general tensors:
 7. Applying deep learning models at scale to tensors of up to 2 dimensions
 8. Deploying Models in SQL:

-Distributed Deep Learning is not in scope and will be offered as a separate workshop.

 ## Next
 [Provisioning guide](docs/1-provisioning-guide/ProvisioningGuide.md)<br>